Land degradation: Scale

 According to the Special Report on Climate Change and Land of the Intergovernmental Panel on Climate Change in 2019: "About a quarter of the Earth's ice-free land area is subject to human-induced degradation (medium confidence).
 Soil erosion from agricultural fields is estimated to be currently 11 to 20 times (no-tillage) to more than 100 times (conventional tillage) higher than the soil formation rate (medium confidence)."

-The United Nations estimated in 2014 that ~30% of land is degraded worldwide, and ~3.2 billion people reside in these degrading areas, giving a high rate of environmental pollution.
-Approximately 12 million hectares of productive land—which roughly equals the size of Greece—is degraded every year.
+The United Nations estimated in 2014 that around 30% of land is degraded worldwide, and around 3.2 billion people reside in these degrading areas, giving a high rate of environmental pollution.
+Approximately 120,000 km^{2} of productive land—which roughly equals the size of Greece—is degraded every year.
 This is due to the socio-economic exploitation of lands without proper planning for long-term sustainability.

-In 2021, estimates claim that two thirds of Africa's productive land area are severely affected by land degradation.
+In 2021, it was claimed that two-thirds of Africa's productive land area is severely affected by land degradation.

 In 2024, the United Nations claimed that 75% of soils are degraded at some extent.
-By the year 2050 the share of degraded land can rise to 90%, if current trends continue.
-During the years 2015-2019 around 100 million hectares of soil were degraded every year.
+By the year 2050, the share of degraded land might rise to 90%, if current trends continue.
+During the years 2015–2019 around 1 million km^{2} of soil was degraded every year.
 The Global Environment Facility suggested that 95% of soil can degrade by 2050.

+In 2025 around 1.7 billion people live in areas experiencing sizeable degradation-induced crop yield losses.
+Middle-income countries are the most affected, accounting for nearly 1 billion people.
+In high-income countries, intensive input use sustains yields but masks degradation and increases environmental harm.
+The largest affected populations reside in Eastern and Southern Asia regions that have accumulated a substantial degradation debt and also have high population densities.